 A major influence on the standardization of German was Martin Luther’s Bible translation into German in 1522 from the original Hebrew.
 The translation from Hebrew aimed at an "East Middle German."
 This "style" was largely based on the language used in the Saxon court.
 This became the basis of what we know as German today.
 Modern day German is often referred to as "High German", or Hochdeutsch.
 Hochdeutsch is used as the language of administration, higher education, literature, and the mass media.

 - Low German, or Plattdeutsch, or Niederdeutsch, which is still spoken in many homes in the lowlands of northern Germany.

-- Alemannic, which differs considerably in sound system and grammar from standard High German and is mainly spoken in Switzerland, western Austria, Swabia, and Liechtenstein and in the Alsace region of France.
+- Alemannic, which differs considerably in sound system and grammar from standard High German, and is mainly spoken in Switzerland, western Austria, Swabia, Liechtenstein, and in the Alsace region of France.

 - Yiddish, the language of the Ashkenazic Jews (Jews whose ancestors lived in Germany in the European Middle Ages), also developed from High German.